Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Qualtrics is an online software that allows to generate online surveys.
 However, people sometimes use it to design scientific psychology experiments, for several reasons.
 First, many universities already have a Qualtrics subscription.
 It is also [very convenient](https://researcher-help.prolific.co/hc/en-gb/articles/360009224113-Qualtrics-Integration-Guide#heading-1) to run an online experiment using Qualtrics and the participants recruitment platform [Prolific](https://www.prolific.com/).
 Also, thanks to the graphical interface, you do not need any programming skills to build your experiment in Qualtrics.

-However, using Qualtrics to build experiment can be quite problematic.
+However, using Qualtrics to build experiment can be very unconvenient, to say the least.
 Although you can insert some [Javascript code](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/) in your questions and add some logic or randomization to your experiment using the [Survey flow](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/survey-flow-overview/), Qualtrics ultimately remains a "point and click" software.

 Suppose you want to generate a psychology experiment in Qualtrics.
 In one trial, you may want to display a fixation cross for a given time, show a stimulus  and then record participants answers.
 In Qualtrics, generating this trial once is quite easy.
 However, your experiment may contain different conditions, each one containing several trials ...
 If you try to implement this on Qualtrics manually, it will take a lot of time and may lead to errors.
 Even worse, suppose you painfully managed to build your experiment, and you realize you wanted the fixation cross to be displayed not for two seconds, but only for one.
 You now have to modify each trial manually, one by one.
 Uh oh ...
 This is the kind of task where you may want to use programming !